Bariloche

 • Half day to full day

-Visit Cerro Catedral, the main ski mountain near Bariloche.
+Cerro Catedral offers the widest mountain views near Bariloche.

 Highlights: